bneayoub/simple_shell/README.md

 ### Why did we need to write full block before splitting it into functions?:

-the main reason is to make it possible to free whatever memory was dynamically allocated and avoid duplicate frees when switchinf to multiple functions refactoring.
+the main reason is to make it possible to free whatever memory was dynamically allocated and avoid duplicate frees when switching to multiple functions refactoring.